Gbuomprisco/ngPopup/README.md

 #### ngPopupControls
-The controls directive: provides elements to fire actions The header directive: provides the content for the header
+The controls directive: provides elements to fire actions
 Attributes:
 - template (String): specifies the location of the template
 - useCancelButton (true|false): specifies whether use the button to close the popup or not